How to Achieve Ultralight Backpacking Status

 There are a lot of fancy backpacking stoves and cook-wear out there on the market.
 You aren't looking for fancy, you are looking for bare bones light.
 I bring a homemade less than 1 ounce alcohol stove that I made from two soda cans by watching a YouTube video.
 It works wonderfully with Heet methanol or denatured alcohol.
 I carry 12 ounces in a small squirt bottle for a 3 day trip, and 16-20 ounces for a 4 or 5 day trip.
 But you might not even need a stove if you are good at cooking over coals of a fire (and don’t forget to bring something to start said fire with, like a mini Bic lighter).
 Either way, you will need a lightweight cook-pot and potentially a cup or mug of some sort, along with a spork.

 There are also a lot of fancy water filtration devices out there.
 Fancy doesn't always translate to lightweight.
-I bring a LifeStraw 2 ounce filter (pictured above).
+I bring a LifeStraw 2 ounce filter (pictured below).
 It is small, lightweight, and gets the job done.
 For a few more ounces, SteriPen offers UV water purification.
 You could always boil your water, but that is a slow way to go, and if you are dying of thirst, hot water just doesn't hit the spot at all.
 Water purification tablets taste awful, but are also a great ultralight option.

 Pick Up a LifeStraw Today!